How to watch Belmont: Time, TV channel, stream, schedule

 For the first time ever, the Belmont Stakes will be the first leg of the American Triple Crown of horse racing.
-Just as important, here’s how to watch Belmont.
+Just as important, here’s how to watch Belmont, for which coverage begins Saturday at 2:45 pm ET on NBC.

 Usually the last of the three races, the Belmont Stakes was postponed from Saturday, June 6 to Saturday, June 20 due to the COVID-19 pandemic.
 The distance was shortened from 1 1/2-miles (12 furlongs) to 1 1/8-miles (9 furlongs) “to properly account for the schedule adjustments to the Triple Crown series and overall calendar for 3-year-olds in training,” the New York Racing Association said in a statement.